noahplacke/gandon-ramsay-report/index.md

 ![successful_ingredients](images/recipes.png)

-## Instructions RNN
+## Instructions N-Grams

-For this component of the project, we decided to use an Recurrent Neural Network model in the same way that image captioning works.
-The RNN will take in a list of ingredients (similar to the way an RNN would take in an image input) and output a generated list of instructions to complement the list of ingredients.
+For this component of the project, we originally decided to use an Recurrent Neural Network model in the same way that image captioning works.
+The RNN would take in a list of ingredients (similar to the way an RNN would take in an image input) and output a generated list of instructions to complement the list of ingredients.

 To do this, we cleaned the data a little more so that we ended up with a separated list of instructions for each recipe, and a separated set of ingredients to go with those instructions.